Consistency beats intensity

 Daily Creative Habit

 Creativity isn’t something we visit occasionally, it’s something we practice.
 The Daily Creative Habit newsletter is where artist and creative mentor Mike Brennan shares reflections, stories, and tools to help you reconnect with your creativity and build a practice that keeps it alive.
 Through insights from his own creative journey, conversations with other artists, and ideas you can put into action, you’ll discover how small, consistent acts of creativity can lead to meaningful work and a more connected creative life.
 If you want to stay curious, keep making things, and remain creatively alive, you’re in the right place.
-New subscribers can also explore their creative style through the Creative Archetype quiz.

 Read more from Daily Creative Habit